Tenant Background Check With Social Security Number (The #1 Mistake)

 Searching public records for the individual’s name can also be a good check to perform.
 This can return criminal history information as well as various tax records that can give individuals a good idea of their financial situation or help landlords find any inconsistencies.

-Court Cases For Evictions
+Court Cases for Evictions

 Checking for evictions is another important check that can be performed.
 This will be done at the local court house using the individual’s name.
 If the individual has been evicted before then this will likely have gone through the local court system, which means all the documents surrounding the case will be public information.

-What Happens When Someone Gives A Fake Social Security Number For Apartment Application?
+What Happens When Someone Gives a Fake Social Security Number for Apartment Application?

 There are a number of things that can happen when someone gives a fake social security number for an apartment application.
 Any kind of fake social security number is taken extremely seriously by the SSA.